IgniteUI/help-topics/topics/02_Controls/igTree/08_igTree_Optimize_Performance.md

 Configurable behavior | Configuration details | Configuration properties
 ---|---|---
-[Enable load-on-demand](#enable-load-on-demand) | Enabling load-on-demand instructs the tree to only create the necessary HTML elements of the tree when a node is expanded. | [loadOnDemand](%%jQueryApiUrl%%/ui.igTree#options:loadOnDemand) <br>
+[Enable load-on-demand](#enable-load-on-demand) | Enabling load-on-demand instructs the tree to only create the necessary HTML elements of the tree when a node is expanded. | [loadOnDemand](%%jQueryApiUrl%%/ui.igTree#options:loadOnDemand) <br>  [dataSourceUrl](%%jQueryApiUrl%%/ui.igTree#options:dataSourceUrl)(optional)
 [Configure load-on-demand for ASP.NET MVC](#configure-load-on-demand-for-mvc) | By setting up an action method to return JSON in your ASP.NET MVC controller, new data can be fetched remotely when a node is expanded. | [loadOnDemand](%%jQueryApiUrl%%/ui.igTree#options:loadOnDemand) <br> [dataSourceUrl](%%jQueryApiUrl%%/ui.igTree#options:dataSourceUrl)
 [Configure load-on-demand for OData](#configure-load-on-demand-odata) | When supplying the `igTree` control with an OData data source, enabling load-on-demand instructs the `igTree` to make calls to the service to retrieve the next level of data. | [loadOnDemand](%%jQueryApiUrl%%/ui.igTree#options:loadOnDemand) <br>[dataSourceUrl](%%jQueryApiUrl%%/ui.igTree#options:dataSourceUrl) <br>[responseDataKey](%%jQueryApiUrl%%/ui.igTree#options:responseDataKey) <br>[responseDataType](%%jQueryApiUrl%%/ui.igTree#options:responseDataType)

 ## <a id="enable-load-on-demand"></a>Enable load-on-demand
 ### <a id="enable-load-on-demand-details"></a>Load-on-demand details
 Load-on-demand provides various performance enhancements to the behavior of the `igTree` control.
 By enabling load-on-demand on the client, the tree creates HTML elements on demand when necessary to display data.
 Nodes hidden from view initially have no HTML elements created for them.
-When enabling load-on-demand using the ASP.NET MVC helper, the data is retrieved on demand from the server.
+When enabling load-on-demand using [`dataSourceUrl`](%%jQueryApiUrl%%/ui.igTree#options:dataSourceUrl), the data is retrieved on demand from the server.

 ### <a id="load-on-demand-configuration-settings"></a>Load-on-demand configuration settings
 The table below maps the desired configurations to property settings.
 The properties are accessed through the `igTree`’s options.